Finding a Business Partner (Why You Should Consider It)

 That’s what you’re bringing to the party.
 You would bring your clients into this new agency.
 You expect your co-founder to do the same.

-If you’re not yet in this position, I would work to get there before looking for a partner.
-If your current business is not yet successful, I don’t think you have a strong enough foundation to build a company.
+If your current business isn’t successful yet, I don’t think you have a strong enough foundation to build a company.
+Build up your business before looking for a partner.

 Partner Option 1: Someone Who Offers a Complementary Service